vuejs/v2.vuejs.org/src/v2/guide/comparison.md

 In Vue, we also have [render functions](render-function.html) and even [support JSX](render-function.html#JSX), because sometimes you do need that power.
 However, as the default experience we offer templates as a simpler alternative.
 Any valid HTML is also a valid Vue template, and this leads to a few advantages of its own:

-- For many developers who have been working with HTML, templates simply feel more natural to read and write.
+- For many developers who have been working with HTML, templates feel more natural to read and write.
 The preference itself can be somewhat subjective, but if it makes the developer more productive then the benefit is objective.

 -  HTML-based templates make it much easier to progressively migrate existing applications to take advantage of Vue's reactivity features.